jonjongames1997/SimplePedMenu/README.md

 1) Go in game

-2) Hit F9 (by default) to bring up the menu then you should have a section for peds, vehicles, and weapons
+2) Hit F9 (by default) to bring up the menu then you should have a section for peds, vehicles, weapons, and more.

 3) Select what you want and enjoy!